christianbirchler-org/sdc-testing-competition/COMPETITION.md

 ## Open Source (Preferred)
 We ask the competitors to submit their tool by opening a Pull Request to this reposotiry.
 The tool, i.e., the implementation of the provided interfaces, should be in the ´tool´ directory.
+Furthermore, the competitors shall include a `LICENSE.md` for their tools.

 The competition chairs will evaluate the submitted tools and in case of issues a discussion will happen in the Pull Request.

 ## Closed Source